aaron555/fail2ban-analyse/README.md

 ## How to use

+Ensure curl is installed, and Python3 with matplotlib and geojson modules.
 The simplest way to get started is to run the wrapper script straight from the root of the repo (assuming you have logs in default /var/log/)
 `./fail2ban_analyse_wrapper.sh`
 This will run full analysis on all available logs in /var/log, and store full results in _outputs_ and generated web content in _web_